-Trans fats have been banned in several countries in the world, as there has been shown to be a positive correlation between high trans fat content and coronary heart disease.
+Trans fats have been banned in several countries in the world, as there is a positive correlation between a diet high in trans fats and coronary heart disease.

 Saturated fats have also been shown to have a positive correlation (albeit, weaker than trans fats) with the incidence of coronary heart disease.